mindersec/minder/README.md

 ## Start the identity provider (Keycloak)

-In order to login, we rely on an identity provider that stores the usernames and passwords.
+To login, we rely on an identity provider that stores the usernames and passwords.

 ```bash
 docker-compose up -d keycloak